 They were added to the Board of Honour which stands above the fireplace in The Symonds Room in Northbrook, which had been built by the Old Symondians' Society in 1922 as a memorial to those who had lost their lives in the First World War.

-There were 900 on roll and the largest single intake of students came not from the local comprehensives but from the private sector.
+There were 900 students on roll and the largest single intake of students came not from the local comprehensives but from the private sector.

 The highly-regarded Hampshire Specialist Music Course began.
 Students go through a rigorous selection procedure which enables them to progress to the top music colleges in the country.
 Mr Nicholls cultivated the phrase which remains an unofficial motto of the college: "We count in ones".
 He served on several national education bodies and headed the Association of Sixth-Form College Principals.